caryoscelus/caryoscelus.github.io/donate/index.md

-I'll be changing address(es) regularly (reusing one address is considered harmful), but i'll be listing old ones on this page (and you can check git history, if you want to be more sure) so if you want, you can try to count what others have donated publicly (i'm saying "try" because if you care about fiat, you'll have to account for crypto price volatility).
+I'll be changing address(es) regularly (reusing one address is considered harmful), but i'll be listing old ones on this page (and you can check git history, if you want to be extra sure) so if you want, you can try to count what others have donated publicly (i'm saying "try" because if you care about fiat, you'll have to account for crypto price volatility).

+Now that i have liberapay account, your calculations should also include that (if you even trust them, :paranoia_smiley:)

 ## More privacy